D5150, 5150, 24150

 On July 22nd D5150 worked the eight coach (1N73?)
 16.40 Blackpool - Newcastle service.
 Presumably it had worked the westbound leg earlier in the day.

-Condition July: green livery with small yellow warning panels.
+Condition July: green livery with small yellow warning panels, considerable roof and bodyside staining in the radiator area.

 The final summer working of the Saturday’s only Stranraer – Newcastle passenger occurred on September 2nd with Gateshead’s D5150 & D5147 in charge.